Combine Headlines, Fundamentals To Trade Stock Market

 Volatility can be a trader’s best friend

-Chandler doesn’t let the rough spells of the market get to him, and encourages other traders to make the best of the current bear environment.
+The Simpler Trading Team doesn’t let the rough spells of the market get to them and encourages other traders to make the best of the current bear environment.

-“This market is offering a chance – painting a picture for us – to master the fundamental elements of trading that really matter and will provide an edge for the rest of our careers,” said Chandler.
+“This market is offering a chance – painting a picture for us – to master the fundamental elements of trading that really matter and will provide an edge for the rest of our careers,” says an expert trader at Simpler Trading.

 Is day trading an option for you?